SynthSy/PSO2-FAQ/pages/01.basics/03.classes/docs.md

 > A long, bladed spear.
 Despite not having the sheer strength of a Sword, the Partizan makes up for it in its other attributes, with a solid attack speed and great range and mobility with its Photon Arts.
 The Partizan user can twirl their weapon following the usage of an attack or Photon Art to quickly restore PP, granting them excellent battlefield control as well.
 Partizans can be powered up by the Skill '''Partizan Gear''', which allows them to expend Gear built up by twirling their Partizan to boost the strength of their Photon Arts.
 > Partizan's Weapon Action is ''Guard''.
 By holding the Weapon Action Button, any attacks dealt to you will inflict sharply reduced damage and minimal knockback at the cost of PP.

-Upon reaching level 75 as a Hunter, you can claim a <a href="#">**Title Reward**</a> that grants all characters on your account **HP +50, R-ATK +15, and S-DEF +40.**
+Upon reaching Lv.75 as a Hunter, you can claim a <a href="#">**Title Reward**</a> that grants all characters on your account **HP +50, R-ATK +15, and S-DEF +40**.

 ### Ranger (RA)
 A class that utilizes mid-range weaponry for ranged combat that specializes in mid-range "supportive" DPS that shines best against large enemies and large enemy groups.
+A Ranger's weapons include **Assault Rifles and Launchers**.

 <strong>ARKS-Visiphone Wiki description on Ranger's weaponry:</strong>